 If you’re someone who has always loved the plaintive, expressive sound of the oboe and would love to play, why not give it a go.
 With the guidance of a specialist oboe teacher, it’s possible to learn the oboe at any age.
 Adult students really enjoy making music and often become dedicated players in amateur orchestras, bands and chamber ensembles.
 Playing music with like minded people gives a wealth of enjoyment and can be very social.
 It can also be a service, helping to provide music for the local community.
 Good players can find themselves in high demand due to a shortage of amateur oboists.

 The RIEC and the Hybrid Academy are intermediate oboes you may consider if you are looking for a reasonably priced instrument with good tuning, flexibility and a nice sound.
 But, at AMEB Grade 7, an upgrade to a professional oboe is a good idea.
-KGe and AW offer professional oboes at very competitive prices and many adult students decide to skip the intermediate oboe altogether and avoid the need to upgrade.
+KGe offers professional oboes at a very competitive price and many adult students decide to skip the intermediate oboe altogether and avoid the need to upgrade.
 The superior intonation, sound and finish of a professional oboe, is a distinct advantage for students performing more advanced repertoire.

 If your budget can stretch even further, a top of the range, French professional oboe from Rigoutat, Loree or Marigaux would be the oboe of choice.
 Made from seasoned African Black wood, these oboes have a resonance and tone quality that you can really enjoy.
 They are built to impress the most discerning professional players and they sound beautiful and feel wonderful to play.